ibm-cloud-docs/CDN/token-authentication.md

 {: help}
 {: support}

 Token authentication can stop unauthorized clients from accessing your sensitive content, and protects your content from _hotlinking_.
-By enabling token authentication on CDN, requests are authenticated by CDN edge servers before the CDN delivers the content.
+By enabling token authentication on CDN, requests are authenticated by CDN Edge servers before the CDN delivers the content.
 {:shortdesc}

 ## How it works